v38armageddon/pairmir/README.md

 ``$ ./pairmir``

-This bot is under the license: GPL-3.0
+This bot is under the license: The Unlicense

 # ⚠ Working in progress! ⚠